christophengelmayer/StaticWire/README.md

 # StaticWire

-Module for [ProcessWire](https://processwire.com/) that coverts pages to static HTML files via CLI or the admin interface.
+[ProcessWire](https://processwire.com/) Module that coverts pages to static HTML files via CLI or the admin interface.
-Useful in CI/CD scripts or to use ProcessWire as a simple static site generator.
+Useful in CI/CD scripts or to use ProcessWire as a static site generator.

 ## Installation